If you’re a limited company director and you suspect your company is bankrupt, you need to act fast.

 After consulting with an insolvency practitioner (IP), you will be apprised of your options.
 It may be possible to arrange a rescue package of some kind: this may be what is called a CVA, which is a formal repayment plan with creditors.

-If the right course of action is to close the company, the IP will deal with creditors, assess and then sell any assets, and dissolve the company formally.
+If the right course of action is to close the company (company liquidation), the IP will deal with creditors, assess and then sell the company’s assets, and dissolve the company formally.
 Creditors will be paid in order of priority, should there be funds for that.

 Does Bankruptcy Mean Going out of Business?